Fesuoy1/Random-Book-Giver-20w14infinite/README.md

-A quick mod i made i feel was needed for 20w14infinite.
+A quick mod i made that felt was needed for 20w14infinite.

 ## Random Book Giver